 De-lamination of coatings can occur between the coating system and the substrate.

-Polyurethane and Epoxy floor finishes dry to a highly inert film and they will not adhere to other coats, unless they are surface activated.
+Polyurethane and Epoxy floor finishes dry to a highly inert film and they will not adhere to other coats unless they are surface activated.
 Good sanding followed by vacuuming is essential to achieve a mechanical activation for proper bonding.
 The sanded surface should appear uniformly dull after sanding.
 The surface is not sufficiently activated if the screen or sandpaper caused only a few scratches on the floor.
-It is recommended that 120-150 grit be used.
+Use 120-150 grit.

-Unfortunately, in most cases a total re‐sand and repeating the coating process, covering all bases, is require and the only guarantee to fix a de-lamination problem on a floor.
-If de-lamination is only in small areas a patch and buff be an option (Technical Note #5)
+Unfortunately, in most cases, a total re‐sand and repeat of the coating process, covering all the above recommendations, guarantees to fix a de-lamination problem on a floor.
+If the de-lamination is only in small areas, a patch and buff solution be an option (see Technical Note #5).